 MacKenzie-Hall’s main passions now lie in not only designing and creating her own vintage-inspired lines of upcycled and repurposed clothing and jewellery, but she’s now also sharing her talents with others – producing sustainable styling suggestions and educational sewing tutorials through the use of social media.

-She recently sat down to reflect on her time at Toronto Film School, her passion for fashion design, and her plans for the future.
+She reflected on her time at Toronto Film School, her passion for fashion design, and her plans for the future.
 Here’s what she had to say:

 What brought you to Toronto Film School?
 Where were you in life when you decided to continue your studies with us?